Perry v. Sindermann

 Perry v.
 Sindermann, 408 U.S. 593 (1972), was a United States Supreme Court decision affecting educational case law involving tenure and due process.

 Facts

-Sindermann was a teacher at several schools in the state college system of the State of Texas under a system of one-year contracts from 1959 to 1969.
+Sindermann was a educator at several schools in the state college system of the State of Texas under a system of one-year contracts from 1959 to 1969.
 In 1965, he became a professor at Odessa Junior College, where he was successful enough to be appointed department co-chair for a time.
 During the 1968-1969 academic year, Sindermann became involved in public disagreements with the policies of the Board of Regents as president of the Texas Junior College Teachers Association.
 In May 1969, his one-year contract was terminated and was not renewed.
 The Regents issued a press release alleging insubordination, but no official hearing was provided Sindermann to contest the basis for non-renewal.